Blog/Comparison

 The Core Difference

-Athlytic calculates your readiness from HRV, sleep, and resting heart rate — the standard recovery signals most apps use.
+Athlytic calculates recovery from HRV, sleep, and resting heart rate — the standard recovery signals most apps use.
 It does this well and presents the data clearly.

-Athlytic derives readiness from overnight HRV, sleep duration, sleep quality, and resting heart rate.
+Athlytic derives recovery from overnight HRV, sleep duration, sleep quality, and resting heart rate.
 If your HRV is down and you slept poorly, you're told to rest.
 Simple and effective for general recovery.

 Strength Training